 You have all kinds of options when it comes to repaying federal loans.
 Here are the most common.

-· The Standard Plan: The standard plan is ten years of amortized payments, and is generally the shortest timespan for repayment – short of winning the lottery.
+· The Standard Plan: The standard plan is 10 years of payments, and is generally the shortest timespan for repayment – short of winning the lottery and refinancing to a 5 or 7 year term.
 If you’re serious about getting your debt paid off as quickly as possible, this plan will do that.
-You can also make as many additional and enlarged payments as you want, so it’s possible to pay off all of your debt in less than the ten years.
+You can also make as many additional and enlarged payments as you want, so it’s possible to pay off all of your debt in less than the 10 years.

 · Extended Payment Plan: The extended payment plan is another option which allows you to make smaller payments, but this one extends payments for up to 25 years.
 Keep in mind that the tradeoff for smaller payments over a longer period of time is that you pay much more in interest.

 · Income-Based Repayment Plan and Pay As You Earn Plan: These plans are both based upon your discretionary income.
 The plan(s) you qualify for will be based upon your income, number of dependents, and the year you started school.
 Once you graduate or leave school, your federal student loan servicer will be able to tell you which plans you qualify for and how much your monthly payment will be.
 These plans offer loan forgiveness after either 20 or 25 years of making payments – but be warned, as the laws stand now, borrowers who have loan debt forgiven under these types of plans will be hit with a significant tax bill based on the forgiven debt.
 And since payments made under these plans are sometimes less than the monthly accruing interest, it’s very possible that borrowers might ultimately end up with a tax bill that’s larger than their original loan balance!

 Read more in our Paying Off Federal Student Loans article.

 The terms of your repayment will depend upon the agreement you made with the lender when you first signed up.
 Some have grace periods much like federal loans, while others do not.